vmware-archive/kubecfg-nonroot-nginx/README.md

 $ kubecfg apply -f nginx.jsonnet
 ```

-This will create this Kubernetes resources:
+This will create this Kubernetes resources in the `default` namespace:

 - A deployment called `nonroot-nginx` which listens on port `8080`.
 - A pod which is controlled by the above deployment.